What is an Egg Donation?

 For the endometrium to accept an embryo and for pregnancy to happen, it needs to produce enough estradiol for 10 days.
 Only afterwards, the progesterone hormone can work best.

 Important Points for the Preparation of the Endometrium

 - The endometrium must take the estradiol hormone for at least 10 days.
 The receptors found in the endometrium should be saturated.
 From this, the endometrium will thicken by around 8mm-14mm.
 Studies showed recently that at least 7mm and above are suitable.

 - Estradiol needs to be present in the blood for about 24 days, so that a withdrawal bleeding does not occur.
 There is no pre-agreed period about the duration of estradiol after embryo transfer.

 - About 5 days after transfer, the placenta starts to secrete estradiol and progesterone.

-- The patients take supplements externally of Estradiol and progesterone for egg donation, embryo donation and frozen embryo transfer cycles.
+- The patients take supplements externally of estradiol and progesterone for egg donation, embryo donation and frozen embryo transfer cycles.

-Factors that cause damage to the endometrium
+Factors that Affect the Endometrium

-- Hysteroscopy is the most common surgery that can cause endometrium damage.
-It has become very common procedure and sometimes some doctors perform it unnecessarily.
-They do not do it for for diagnosis but perform and treat like a routine check-up.
-They accept this procedure easy and harmless.
-However, although performing is easy, it is time consuming and it may damage to the surrounding tissue.Again, without causing any damage, we cut out and burn the septum inside the uterus.
+Hysteroscopy is the most common surgery that can cause endometrium damage.
+It has become a very common procedure, and some doctors may perform it unnecessarily.
+They do not do it for diagnosis, and instead view it as if it is a routine check-up.
+They believe that this procedure is easy and harmless, though really it is one that is time consuming and can damage surrounding tissue.
+At Crown IVF, without causing any damage, we cut out and burn the septum inside the uterus.
 We use the same procedure for heart shaped uteruses.
-Also after we find out polyps and myomas via ultrasound and HSG.
+Afterwards, we find polyps and myomas via ultrasound and HSG.

 - Hyperplasia and pre-cancerous conditions.
 In these situations, patients need to get the treatment for cancer or illness.